Navmeshes for precise movement, blazing speed and low memory footprint.

 It is also easy to write your own.

 The project includes several extensive custom editors to help you work as efficiently as possible.
 Both a dark skin and a light skin is included.
+It has been updated for HiDPI (retina) screens to ensure it looks crisp and sharp.

 Want your resource gatherer to find the path to the nearest resource, or do you just want your civilians find any path which takes them away from the evil enemies?
 You can do that in a single path request!
 Search modes available are: Normal, Multiple Target, Flee and Random.
 But as with graphs, all of these are written as add-ons, they are not hard coded into the system which means that you can add your own specialized search modes without modifying the pathfinding core!